Oxymetaphoric/milestone_project_1/README.md

 The site weas tested on all devices available through Firefox and Chrome emulation tools.
 No major issues detected.

+### Bug fixes

+~~jan 20th: margin in one of the divs in the footer was unintentially causing a small amount of horizontal scrolling to be possible.~~ Found the culprit using Firefox's Dev tools to identify the element at fault

+~~jan 21st: setting global h property interacted badly with my logo layout due to not enough specificity.~~ fixed

+Jan 22nd: ~~fixed the background-color of the breadcrumbs div being a slightly different white than the rest of the page, same for the logo div~~ found the errant padding in breadcrumbs and replaced it with margin

+jan 22nd: ~~closing the section tag in the main body of any page breaks the positioning of the footer, unsure how to fix currently.~~ fixed: fixed a bunch of unclosed tags, reset positioning using relative to body.

+~~jan 27th: using rel=preload caused errors that using prefetch instead~~ fixed

+~~jan 27th: bootstrap text-centre overwriting styling on meet the dogs section of About Us~~ fixed by wrapping images in div and moving the text-center class down a level

+~~jan 27th: lighthouse revealed a typo that was stopping the pages reporting the HTML lang attribute~~ fixed

 ## :loudspeaker: Deployment